jens-classen/vergo/README.md

    checker.
 However, the internal method currently does not support the computation of counterexamples or witnesses, but NuSMV does.

-   For employing NuSMV, we require that the 'nusmv' executable is visible in PATH.
+   For employing NuSMV, we require that the 'NuSMV' executable is visible in PATH.
 Then set the model checker by calling

           ?- abstraction_acyclic:set_modelchecker(nusmv).